 When I first started cooking with soy curls, I never dreamed they would be so versatile.
 I've turned them into ground taco meat, added them to pot pies and Instant Pot curries, and even made slow cooker BBQ with them!
 So I figured why not vegan bacon bits?

 Not only are these soy curl bacon bits totally delicious (check out the comments below), I also love that this recipe doesn't require any special equipment.
 And start-to-finish it only takes 30 minutes!

-1. Put 4 ounces of dry soy curls (<--- Amazon affiliate link) in a large bowl.
+- Put 4 ounces of dry soy curls in a large bowl.
 That's half of a bag.

-2. Now have a seat at a table, and go to your zen place because this next step takes about 5 minutes. 🙂 Use your hands to break the soy curls into smaller pieces.
-Try to get them somewhat similar in size, so they cook evenly.
+- Now have a seat at a table, and go to your zen place because this next step takes 4 or 5 minutes.
+Use your hands to break the soy curls into smaller pieces.
+Try to get them somewhat similar in size so they cook evenly.
 No need for perfection, though.

 TIP: You might be wondering whether a food processor can be used to break up the soy curls.
 Unfortunately, this doesn't work.
 Some soy curls end up as dust while other pieces are still large.
 This unevenness in size leads to smaller bits burning in the oven before the larger pieces are done.

-4. On a large, parchment-lined baking sheet, spread the soy curls out in a single layer.
+- On a large, parchment-lined baking sheet, spread the vegan bacon bits in a single layer.
 Give them plenty of space, using two smaller baking trays if necessary.

 Checking for Doneness